York Assay Office: Background and establishment

 Marks indicating that an item meets the sterling silver standard (92.5% pure silver) have been required on all silver items made in England since 1300.
 'Guardians of craft' (assay masters) were employed to mark the item with a leopard's head.
 Edward I granted a charter to the Worshipful Company of Goldsmiths in 1321, though it is believed they were operating unofficially before this date.
 Working out of Goldsmith's Hall in London, their assay marks began to be known as 'hallmarks', and the Hall was in effect the first English assay office.

 Silversmiths located far from London suffered practical difficulties in sending their silver items to London for assay, and in many cases this did not happen.
 Of these early provincial centres of silver production, York was the foremost.
 The first record of a goldsmith working in York is from a late 12th century Latin document, in which a man named Robert is referred to as aurifaber.

 1423–1716

 York was granted the authority to assay silver in 1423.
 The first recorded York town-mark was half a fleur-de-lys and half a leopard's head.

-All English provincial assay offices, including York, were suspended after the introduction of the Britannia standard (95.84% pure silver).
-They were reopened in a 1701 Act of Parliament.
+All English provincial assay offices, including York, were suspended in 1697 after the introduction of the Britannia standard (95.84% pure silver), which replaced the sterling standard as part of the Great Recoinage of 1696.
+The closed assay offices, including York, were reopened in a 1701 Act of Parliament.
 At this stage the York city mark changed to reflect the City Arms.
 The city mark is however frequently omitted from silver of this period, especially from smaller items of silver such as flatware.

 The York Assay Office closed c.
 1716 due to an economic decline in the city which lessened demand for silver items.
 Two goldsmiths, John Langwith and Joseph Buckle, had their works assayed at Newcastle thereafter, though only for five years.